-Ring-tailed Lemurs are unmistakable because of their long, vividly striped, black-and-white tail.
+Ring-tailed Lemurs are unmistakable because of their long, vividly striped, black-and-white tail with grey-brown fur and white bellies

-Ring-tailed Lemurs have powerful scent glands and use their unique odor as a communication tool and even as a kind of weapon.
+Ring-tailed Lemurs have powerful scent glands and use their unique odour as a communication tool and even as a kind of weapon.
 Lemurs mark their territory by scent, serving notice of their presence to all who can smell.
-During mating season, male Lemurs battle for dominance by trying to out stink each other.
+During mating season, male Lemurs battle for dominance by trying to outstink each other.
 They cover their long tails with smelly secretions and wave them in the air to determine which animal is more powerful.

-Out in the wild Ring-tailed Lemurs forage for fruit, which makes up the greater part of their diet, but also eat leaves, flowers, tree bark, and sap.
+Out in the wild Ring-tailed Lemurs forage for fruit, which makes up the greater part of their diet, but also eat leaves, flowers, tree bark, small vertebrates and sap.

 Ring-tailed Lemurs talk to each other using many different methods.
 Besides the common vocal ways many animals communicate with each other, Lemurs also rely on facial movement as well as scent they produce from their wrists and chests.